 For more information regarding the Health Sciences Immunization Program and a list of required immunizations, please visit the following link: https://depts.washington.edu/chsweb/hsi

 For FAQ’s, please check here: http://depts.washington.edu/chsweb/frequently-asked-questions-faqs

-For additional information on the School of Nursing Immunizations Policies, please refer to Academic Services Memo No. 22.
+For additional information on the School of Nursing Immunizations Policies, please refer to Student and Academic Services Memo No. 22.